Dinosaur Park Visitor’s Guide: Visit this FREE Hidden Gem on Western Michigan University’s Campus

 Travel Back in Prehistoric Time with Dinosaur Park

-Do you have a kid that digs dinos?
+Do you have a kid who digs dinos?

 These scale-model replicas are free to visit and offer an immersive experience for future paleontologists, geologists and other curious visitors.